HolidayCheck Group: Financial results

-For the 2018 financial year the firm reported operating EBITDA of €10.7 million (7.7%), on total revenue of €138.9m.
-HolidayCheck is listed on the Prime Standard segment of the Frankfurt stock exchange.
+For the 2018 financial year the company reported operating EBITDA of €10.7 million on total revenue of €138.9 million, and for 2023 total revenue of about €147 million.
+Its shares trade in the Prime Standard segment of the Frankfurt Stock Exchange.

-As of July 2019, the company had 471 employees in Bottighofen, Munich, Poznan and Warsaw.
-The management board consists of Georg Hesse (Chief Executive Officer), Dirk Scheuermann (Chief Financial Officer) and Nate Glissmeyer (Chief Product Officer and SVP Engineering).
+In 2019 the company had about 470 employees at sites in Bottighofen, Munich, Poznań and Warsaw.
+In a management change effective 1 February 2024, Christoph Ludmann became chief executive officer and Uta Fesefeldt chief financial officer.